AltamarMx/EnerHabitat/README.md

     └── example_file.epw
 ```

-### Main functions
+## Main functions
-#### meanDay
+### meanDay
-Calculates the ambient temperature, global, beam and diffuse irradiance per second for the average day based on EPW file.
+Calculates the ambient temperature, global, beam and diffuse irradiance per second for the average day based on EPW file
 ```python
 import enerhabitat as eh